School travel planning

 - Less congestion around schools

 - Less pollution around the school and local area

-- Improvements to cycling and walking routes including safer places to cross the road
+- Improvements to cycling and walking routes, such as safer places to cross the road

-- Better bike storage at schools through local grants and government funding
+- Improved bike storage at schools through local authority grants and government funding

 - Improved road awareness of pupils